Moe-hacker/ruri/README.md

 ```
 &emsp;This program should be run with root privileges.
 &emsp;Please unset $LD_PRELOAD before running this program.
+### About rootless container:
+It requires user namespace enabled in your kernel config.
+It's a very useless function.
+Ruri creates a new user namespace and run chroot(2) in it, but without any real privileges, it can not even mount /proc /dev and /sys.
+Adding CAP_SYS_ADMIN can not fix any problems, so just do not use this function.
 ### About Seccomp:
 The seccomp rule of ruri is based on Docker's default seccomp profile. ruri does not provide the way to change it, but you can edit src/seccomp.c and replace setup_seccomp() with your own config.
 ### About daemon: